everyone i ever knew plus everything that ever happened minus everything i forgot

 We had a terrible argument but he gave in.
 He let me watch Mingus but not without sitting there making sarcastic comments every twelve seconds.
 Ten minutes of this and Rocket Richard was firing slapshots around my brain.
 It was impossible.
 I exploded out of my seat and shot out of the house slamming the door, rattling every window in the block and scaring the cats.

 Hands shoved in my pockets – crazed with fury, I walked all the way downtown, five or six miles – wound up on Stanley Street.
 There were people, probably all disaffected refugees from the fifties like myself, hanging out up and down the block and especially in front of The Place where Sun Ra, who was living in Montréal at the time, played nightly.
 I was utterly penniless.
 Where were my friends?
 I saw no one I knew but spent the night hanging out on the street breathing the nocturnal Sun Ralian air.
 I spoke to no one.
 I knew no one.
-I was miserable but excited at the same time because I knew the world was around here somewhere but I was still miserable.
-I wasn’t ever going to back home again ever.
+I was miserable but excited at the same time because I knew the world was around here somewhere waiting to be found but I was still miserable.
+I was never going back home again ever.
 I was gone, man.
-This was it.
+This is it.
 I’m outta there!
 Sun Ra save me!
 I walked up and down that one block of Stanley Street for hours.
 I talked to no one.
 Scheming, dreaming.
 Searching for the gate to the future.
 I wanted to die.
 I wanted to live.
 One in the morning or two in the morning I got on the 65 bus and went home to the dark house – slipped into my room and fell asleep listening to Mort Fega’s jazz show on the radio.

-A year later I read a story in Down Magazine.
+A year later I read a story in Down Beat Magazine.
 Mingus had a fight with a club owner in New York City and said, “All I want is a place to play my music.”
 Christ, I thought.
 How hard could that be?
 I’ll do it.
 I’ll build a club and Mingus can play his music, anything he wants, how he wants, as long as he wants.

 I’m in a café in Vancouver with Dannie Richmond and Charles Mingus, smoking Players and drinking coffee and waiting for the rest of the band for the trip to the airport.
 Mingus as usual is being a surly bastard but Dannie and I had become friends, hanging out most nights after the gig.
 Mingus had done nothing but bitch at me till I said I wasn’t a fucking chauffeur – that my driving them to the airport was strictly a favour for Al, owner of the club where they’d been playing for the past week.
 That shut him up.
 When I took another cigarette out of my pack he muttered, “Hunh – Players – that’s what we call pimps in New York.”
 Only nice thing Mingus said to me.
 I told Dannie how I came to be involved in jazz.
 “Years ago when I was just a kid I read an article in Down Beat about Mingus getting into a big hassle with a club owner and saying All I want is a place to play my music and I decided then and there that I’d provide it,” and from the corner of my eye I saw Mingus raise his head slightly and peer over at me from under his raised eyebrow with a look that said, "Hmmm . . . "